BennettSmith/ebo-planner-cli/docs/cli-spec.md

 - Date/time semantics:
   - `--start-date` and `--end-date` MUST accept only `YYYY-MM-DD`.
   - Time elements MUST NOT be accepted on these flags in v1.
-- Meeting latitude/longitude semantics:
+- Meeting location semantics:
+  - The CLI supports independent updates to meeting location fields: `--meeting-label` and `--meeting-address` can be updated independently.
-  - If either `--meeting-lat` or `--meeting-lng` is provided, the other MUST also be provided; otherwise the CLI MUST fail with exit code `2` and make no request.
+  - Latitude/longitude MUST be provided as a pair: if either `--meeting-lat` or `--meeting-lng` is provided, the other MUST also be provided; otherwise the CLI MUST fail with exit code `2` and make no request.
-  - No combined “single meeting location flag” is supported in v1; use the granular meeting flags or `--from-file`/`--edit`.
+  - The meeting label CANNOT be cleared once set; there is no `--clear-meeting-label` flag.
+The label is required when a meeting location exists.
+  - To remove the entire meeting location, use `--clear-meeting-location`.
+  - `--clear-meeting-location` is mutually exclusive with any other meeting location flags (`--meeting-label`, `--meeting-address`, `--meeting-lat`, `--meeting-lng`, `--clear-meeting-address`, `--clear-meeting-latlng`); providing both MUST result in exit code `2`.
+  - Note: The OpenAPI spec's `LocationPatch` schema allows nullable `label`, but the CLI enforces that labels cannot be cleared to maintain location clarity.
+If a location exists, it must have a label.
+This constraint should be reflected in a future API spec update.
 - Artifact semantics:
   - `--artifact-id` is replace-only and ordered: if provided one or more times, it replaces the entire artifact list in the given order.
+  - If `--artifact-id` is not provided at all, the artifact list is unchanged (no-op).
+  - To clear the artifact list entirely, use `--clear-artifacts`.
+  - `--artifact-id` and `--clear-artifacts` are mutually exclusive; providing both MUST result in exit code `2`.
+  - If `--artifact-id` is provided multiple times with duplicate IDs, the CLI MUST deduplicate the list (preserving first occurrence order) before submitting to the API.
 - Multi-line text semantics:
   - Multi-line values for text fields MUST be provided via `--from-file`, `--edit`, or `--prompt` (not via flags).